sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/faq/GeneralFAQ.md

 * [Powerful switch expressions](../reference/general/SwitchExpression.md) - type based switching with implicit casts
 * [No statements](../reference/GeneralSyntax.md#details-on-the-sarl-language-elements) - everything is an expression
 * Full support for Java generics - including all conformance and conversion rules
-* Translates to Java not bytecode - understand what is going on and use your code for platforms such as Android or GWT
+* Translates to Java not byte code - understand what is going on and use your code for platforms such as Android or GWT

 Unlike other JVM languages, SARL has zero interoperability issues with Java: everything you write interacts with Java exactly as expected.
 At the same time, SARL is much more concise, readable and expressive.